At Home After a Knee Replacement

 • Can walk with an assistive device

-Opioid pain medications are most often used for short-term relief when non-opioid options are not adequate.
+Opioid medication.
+Opioid pain medications are most often used for short-term relief when non-opioid options do not give enough relief.
 Be careful and don’t take more than prescribed.
-Let your surgeon know if the prescribed dose does not help your pain; it may be a sign of a complication.
+Let your surgeon know if the prescribed dose doesn’t help your pain; it may be a sign of a complication.

-• Ask your surgeon when you can safely shower or bathe
+Keep it dry.
+Your dressing may be waterproof and safe to shower with.
+Ask your surgeon when you can safely shower or bathe.

 Infection: Warning Signs